Chicago Express (ship): Fatal design flaw

 In September 2008, the Chicago Express was sailing out of Hong Kong when it ran into a typhoon.
 The resulting storm initially caused the ship to go in a parametric roll, in which the ship rocked side to side 32 degrees.
 To decrease this effect, the ship master was able to change direction of the ship and brought the rolls down to 20 degrees.
-The ship encountered a sudden wave which made the ship list at 44 degrees for ten seconds.
+The ship encountered a sudden wave which made the ship list at 44 degrees for 10 seconds.
 Everyone on the bridge was "catapulted across the bridge", the report said, except the second officer.
 A Filipino AB on the bridge succumbed to his wounds sustained during the incident and was pronounced dead, while the master was airlifted to Hong Kong for treatment of serious injuries.
 An investigation of this event revealed that there was not a sufficient number of handrails on the bridge of the ship.
-This accident and other similar ones caused the ship designers to question some new ship designs.
+The incident and other similar ones caused the ship designers to question some new ship designs.

 Illegal cargo

 The Chicago Express was caught up in a shipping scandal in a port in Hampshire.
-Reportedly officials found a banned sweet, that caused the deaths of four children earlier in the year, in a couple of containers from the ship.
+Officials found a banned sweet that caused the deaths of four children earlier in the year in a couple of containers from the ship.
 This gave the officials probable cause to search the rest of the ship's cargo, in which they also found illegally imported goods such as 20,000 cigarettes, shrimp paste, condensed milk and beef jerky.
-The companies that tried to import the illegal goods got a notice for the destruction of the goods and Customs and Excise will charge them for the service.
+The companies that tried to import the illegal goods got a notice for the destruction of the goods and Customs and Excise was set to charge them for the service.